Republicans saw Colin Powell as their presidential savior in 1996. He couldn’t see himself that way.

 It was still more than two years away, but the 1996 presidential race was on Bennett’s mind.
 “The country will be looking for a man of a certain character,” he told Powell.
 “We’re always playing out some version of George Washington, the indispensable man.”

-"And you're him, you know.
-If there's a modern Washington, you're him.
-You stand up at the Republican convention and say, `I'm running for president because I want to save the American people.'
+“And you’re him, you know.
+If there’s a modern Washington, you’re him.
+You stand up at the Republican convention and say, ‘I’m running for president because I want to save the American people.’
 That means you just bring everybody together.
-Standing ovation."
+Standing ovation.”

 But despite the ensuing polls and cheerleading, the entreaties and the promises of support, Powell decided that this was not the 1780s, or even the 1950s, when another general, Dwight D. Eisenhower, stepped in to save America.
 In the end, Powell could not see himself as that “indispensable man.”